imperial-aisp/rat-bench/README.md

 ```bash
 sh scripts/generate/level_{LEVEL}.sh
 ```
 for the desired level of difficulty.
+You can also instead obtain our generated benchmark dataset [here](https://huggingface.co/datasets/imperial-cpg/text_anonymization_benchmark).

 Anonymization scripts are included in `scripts/anonymize`, and attacker scripts are included in `scripts/attack`.